-If you’ve just been tossing your linens in with your towels each week, think again.
+And if you’ve just been tossing your linens in with your towels each week, think again.
 Professional cleaning service Merry Maids say, “That’s a major faux pas because towels have a nasty habit of producing lint, which can stick to your sheets.”
-The Merry Maids suggest washing the linens on their own, with a gentle detergent and to use warm water instead of hot.
+Merry Maids suggest washing the linens on their own, with a gentle detergent and to use warm water instead of hot.

 While you’re taking care of your pillowcases, don’t forget to think about the pillows they cover too.
 Martha Stewart recommends zipping pillows into a pillow protector to “keep allergens at bay while shielding pillows from hair and body oils, which can soak into the filling.”
 Stewart prefers down pillows, which she says can last over 10 years, making them well worth the investment.
 Martha reminds us we spend a third of our lives in bed, “so why not make it the cleanest, loveliest, and most comfortable spot in your home?”